diogofonte/feup-cgra/README.md

-# Compilers - COMP - FEUP
+# Computer Graphics - CGRA - FEUP

 Project and exercises developed during the 2nd semester of the 2022/2023 academic year: